Aafalah/PDF-maldoc-detection/README.md

 The analysis of this maldoc is now complete.

-You might encounter some JavaScript blocks that do not execute directly and might require some editting, such as the analysis traps we highlighted in our paper.
+You might encounter some JavaScript blocks that do not execute directly and might require some editing, such as the analysis traps we highlighted in our paper.
 Also, some JavaScript blocks will not reveal the shellcode directly.
-You will have to modify then execute the code in order to reveal subsequent attack stages which contain the final payload/shellcode.
+You will have to modify then execute the code to reveal subsequent attack stages which contain the final payload/shellcode.

 ### EmbeddedFiles analysis